jef/zap2xml/README.md

 # zap2xml

-See [zap2xml](https://web.archive.org/web/20200426004001/zap2xml.awardspace.info/) for original Perl script and guidance for the configuration file.
+Automate TV guides to XMLTV format.
+Easy to use, up-to-date.
+See below for getting started.

+I also _somewhat_ maintain a version of the original in the [historical-perl branch](https://github.com/jef/zap2xml/tree/historical-perl) if you're interested in that.

 ## How to use